Osteoarthritis of the Distal Tarsal Joints in Horses

 Extracorporeal shockwave treatment (ESWT) has also been used in treatment of distal tarsitis.
 Both focused and radial portable units are available.
 In one retrospective study of 74 horses with osteoarthritis of the distal tarsal joints treated with ESWT, 80% of the horses showed improvement in lameness but only 18% of horses became sound.

-Intra-articular injection of sodium monoiodoacetate (MIA) has been used to produce chemical arthrodesis of the distal intertarsal and tarsometatarsal joints.
+Intra-articular injection of sodium monoiodoacetate (MIA) has been used for chemical arthrodesis of the distal intertarsal and tarsometatarsal joints.
 MIA inhibits chondrocyte glycolysis and causes chondrocyte death.
 Contrast arthrography is necessary to ensure accurate needle placement and that no communication with proximal joints is present before injection of MIA.
 After injection, pain control is important, because severe pain is often present for 4–18 hr.
 Several studies have shown that 75%–85% of horses have been free of lameness with radiographic evidence of joint fusion at ~6 mo after treatment.
 However, when horses were followed for several years after treatment, the success rate decreased and a significant number of horses developed arthritis of the proximal intertarsal and tarsocrural joints.
 Other complications, including persistent swelling, septic arthritis, skin sloughing, and increased lameness, have been reported.
 Therefore, this technique is difficult to recommend because of the initial severe pain and significant possible complications.
 Intra-articular injection of ethyl alcohol to achieve arthrodesis has also been reported, although more longterm follow-up studies are required to evaluate its usefulness and safety.

 In horses that do not respond to conservative treatment, a number of surgical techniques have been reported.
 These include cunean tenectomy, subchondral forage, neurectomy, and several different techniques of surgical arthrodesis.